Last revision: April 1, 2021

 Towns are permitted to host their own rules regarding inactive resident evictions.
 For those rules to be acceptable, they must be posted in a clear and easily visible location within the town.
 If a town fails to post their inactive resident eviction rules clearly, they will be considered void.
 Court Officials will inspect the posted rules for any recent changes made within the last 60 days prior to case completion.
 Any town rules that violate the Constitution will not be enforced by Court and must be reported to Staff.

-If the eviction time frame is less than three months of inactivity, mayors are required to store the evicted resident’s items and resources in a separate designated chest(s) or area.
-If the evicted resident returns before reaching three months of inactivity, the mayor is required to return their items and resources.
-If the mayor would like to claim the evicted resident’s items and resources after they have been inactive for three months or more, they must submit a follow up land claim case to request the items.
+If the eviction time frame is less than three months of inactivity, mayors or assistants are required to store the evicted resident’s items and resources in a separate designated chest(s) or area.
+If the evicted resident returns before reaching three months of inactivity, the mayor or assistant is required to return their items and resources.
+If the mayor or assistant would like to claim the evicted resident’s items and resources after they have been inactive for three months or more, they must submit a follow up land claim case to request the items.

-If there are no town hosted rules regarding inactive resident evictions, a mayor can submit a land claim for any resident that has been inactive for three months or more.
-Any such land claims submitted by a mayor will be processed as a standard land claim.
-These claims must be submitted only by the town mayor.
-Assistants and other ranks are not permitted to submit land claim cases within the town.
+If there are no town hosted rules regarding inactive resident evictions, a mayor or assistant can submit a land claim for any resident that has been inactive for three months or more.
+Any such land claims submitted by a mayor or assistant will be processed as a standard land claim.
+These claims must be submitted only by the town mayor or assistant.
+Residents are not permitted to submit land claim cases within the town.

 Mayors or assistants who have abused their permissions to illegally evict a resident or grief a resident’s home will be ticketed and subject to Staff disciplinary action.